Heinrich Gaedcke: Cold War

 From 1948 to 1956 he worked in managerial roles for the companies Bürkle and Bahlsen.
 Following West German rearmament he joined the Bundeswehr as one of its first general officers in 1956.
 He commanded the Military Academy of the German Armed Forces from 1957 to 1959 and the Bundeswehr's 11th Panzergrenadier Division from 1959 to 1960.
 From 1961 to 1965 he was Commanding General of the 3rd Corps in Koblenz.
 He was promoted to lieutenant general in 1961.
 Upon his retirement in 1965 he was awarded both the Knight Commander's Cross of the Order of Merit of the Federal Republic of Germany and the French Legion of Merit.

 Family

+In 1940, he married Gerda Silvia Gater, née Deffner (b.
+4 April 1906 in Düsseldorf; d.
+27 January 2006 in Waldesch near Koblenz).
+He had three children with Gerda and adopted daughter Jutta from Gerda's first marriage with Dr. Rudolf Anton Gater (1905–1989).

-He had four children and was the maternal grandfather of the Secretary-General of the European Commission Martin Selmayr.
+Gaedcke was the maternal grandfather of the Secretary-General of the European Commission Martin Selmayr.
 Martin Selmayr has said that his commitment to the European project in part stems from a trip he took as a teenager with Gaedcke to the battlefields and military cemeteries of Verdun, where Gaedcke told him that his generation had an obligation to prevent any repeat of the mistakes of the past.